senecajs/seneca-zoom-provider/README.md

 ![Seneca Tangocard-Provider](http://senecajs.org/files/assets/seneca-logo.png)

-> _Seneca Tangocard-Provider_ is a plugin for [Seneca](http://senecajs.org)
+> _Seneca Zoom-Provider_ is a plugin for [Seneca](http://senecajs.org)

-Provides access to the Tangocard API using the Seneca *provider* convention.
-Tangocard API entities are represented as Seneca entities so that they can be accessed using the Seneca entity API and messages.
+Provides access to the Zoom API using the Seneca *provider* convention.
+Zoom API entities are represented as Seneca entities so that they can be accessed using the Seneca entity API and messages.

 See [seneca-entity](senecajs/seneca-entity) and the [Seneca Data